infosia/avatar-asset-pipeline/README.md

 ## Convert FBX to glTF

-Convert FBX to glTF using `fbx_pipeline` requires [FBX2glTF executable](https://github.com/facebookincubator/FBX2glTF/releases).
+Conversion of FBX to glTF using `fbx_pipeline` requires [FBX2glTF executable](https://github.com/facebookincubator/FBX2glTF/releases).
 In order to use FBX2glTF with asset pipeline you need to specify a path to the executable using `--fbx2gltf` option such as `--fbx2gltf bin/fbx2gltf.exe`.

 ## Bone naming conventions